ministryofjustice/itpolicycontent/content/confluence/enterprise/incident-management-plan-and-process-guide.md

 Examples of medium impact incidents include (but not limited to):

-- Deliberate disregard for the IT Security Policy \[Ref, 1\] leading to minor breach in security or the potential of data loss;
+- Deliberate disregard for the [IT Security Policy][sp] leading to minor breach in security or the potential of data loss;
-- Inappropriate use of MoJ ICT assets as defined in IT Security - Acceptable Use Policy \[Ref, 3\];
+- Inappropriate use of MoJ ICT assets as defined in [IT Security - Acceptable Use Policy][aup];
 - Loss of data or ICT asset (where the data or asset does not contain any personal data and is not protectively marked);
 - Theft of data or ICT asset (where the data or asset does not contain any personal data and is not protectively marked);
 - Damage to any MoJ ICT asset;